peter-kimanzi/Pokemon-slider-JavaScript/README.md

 # Pok-mon-slider

-Pokémon slider with CSS and JavaScript.
+Pokémon slider with CSS and JavaScript

 ## Technologies used